 Once you're ready to export the grid, select one of the Export options in the Options drop-down menu.

 Upon export, any configurations you made to the grid columns also display in the exported report.
+The exported file name is formatted using the following logic:

 Save report template